Hexumicx/SC1015/README.md

 ## What did we learn from this project?
 - Neural Networks, Keras and Tensorflow
 - Using Plotly to visualise candlestick plot
+- Using scaler to manipulate data for better sensitivity with neural networks

 ## Contents